fregu856/evaluating_bdl/README.md

 - Download the [Cityscapes](https://www.cityscapes-dataset.com/) and place it in /home/data/cityscapes (/home/data/cityscapes should contain the folder leftImg8bit and gtFine).

-- Download Synscapes by...and place it in...TODO!TODO!
+- Download the [Synscapes](https://7dlabs.com/synscapes-overview) dataset and place it in /home/data/synscapes (/home/data/synscapes should contain the img folder, which in turn should contain the rgb-2k and class folders).

 - Run _evaluating_bdl/segmentation/utils/preprocess_synscapes.py_ and...TODO!TODO!